ybanens/digital-tools/content/5-publish.md

 # Phase 5: Publication

-{% capture text %}
-Managing your profile and professional relationships is as important as your actual research
+{% capture text %}Managing your profile and professional relationships is as important as your actual research.{% endcapture %}
-{% endcapture %}
-{% include alert.md text=text color="Secondary" %}
+{% include alert.md text=text color=secondary %}

 ### 📣 Online profile tools